Anatomy of a Teardrop Trailer

 On the $.10 tour, my husband likes to show the bathroom in the trailer and even points out the newspaper he keeps on the side to read while he is there.

-I jump in at this point and tell people that he had never ever ask me to move my feet to use the bathroom.
+I jump in at this point and tell people that he had never asked me to move my feet to use the bathroom.
 Still, it is handy when traveling.
-If we are somewhere in the middle of nowhere, we only need to pull over and we have a safe, clean place to take care of business.
+If we are somewhere in the middle of nowhere, we only need to pull over, and we have a safe, clean place to take care of business.

 It has come in handy several times although we do not use it when other family members are sleeping there.

 Yes, We Take Showers